mobergmann/more-flags-mod/README.md

 There are multiple ways how you can suggest new flags:
 1. (**Prefered**) Fork me on [GitHub](https://github.com/mobergmann/more-flags-mod/issues), add the Flag yourself and create a Pull Request
 2. (**Easiest**) Create an Issue on [GitHub](https://github.com/mobergmann/more-flags-mod/issues)
-3. Contact me on Steam
+3. Write a comment in the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=717220943)

 ## Flag list